-3.2.1 Welding consumables intended for welding of cargo tanks are to be recognized by the Register, have the relevant Certificate of Approval for Welding Consumables and be in compliance with the standards and/or specifications agreed with the Register.
+3.2.1 Welding consumables intended for welding of cargo tanks shall be recognized by the Register, have the relevant Certificate of Approval for Welding Consumables and be in compliance with the standards and/or specifications agreed with the Register.

-Deposited weld metal tests and butt weld tests are to be conducted for all welding consumables, unless otherwise stated.
+Deposited weld metal tests and butt weld tests shall be conducted for all welding consumables, unless otherwise stated.

-The results obtained from tensile and Charpy V-notch impact tests are to meet the Register requirements.
+The results obtained from tensile and Charpy V-notch impact tests shall meet the Register requirements.
 The chemical composition of the deposited weld metal is subject to agreement with the Register.